Battle of Crécy: Initial deployments

 Edward deployed his army in a carefully selected position, facing south east on a sloping hillside, broken by copses and terracing, at Crécy-en-Ponthieu.
 This was in an area which Edward had inherited from his mother and well known to several of the English; it has been suggested that the position had long been considered a suitable site for a battle.
 The left flank was anchored against Wadicourt, while the right was protected by Crécy itself and the River Maye beyond.
 This made it difficult for the French to outflank them.
 The position had a ready line of retreat in the event that the English were defeated or put under intolerable pressure.
 While waiting for the French to catch up with them, the English dug pits in front of their positions, intended to disorder attacking cavalry, and set up several primitive gunpowder weapons.
 Edward wished to provoke the French into a mounted charge uphill against his solid infantry formations of dismounted men-at-arms, backed by Welsh spearmen and flanked by archers.
 The army had been in position since dawn, and so was rested and well-fed, giving them an advantage over the French, who did not rest before the battle.
 Having decisively defeated a large French detachment two days before, the English troops' morale was high.

-The English army was divided in three battalions, or "battles", deployed in a column.
+The English army was divided into three battalions, or "battles", deployed in a column.
 The King's son, Edward, Prince of Wales, aided by the earls of Northampton and Warwick (the 'constable' and 'marshal' of the army, respectively), commanded the vanguard with 800 men-at-arms, 2,000 archers and 1,000 foot soldiers including Welsh spearmen.
 To its left, the other battle was led by the Earl of Arundel, with 800 men-at-arms and 1,200 archers.
 Behind them, the King commanded the reserve battle, with 700 men-at-arms and 2,000 archers.
 Each division was composed of men-at-arms in the centre, all on foot, with ranks of spearmen immediately behind them, and with longbowmen on each flank and in a skirmish line to their front.
 Many of the longbowmen were concealed in small woods, or by lying down in ripe wheat.
 The baggage train was positioned to the rear of the whole army, where it was circled and fortified, to serve as a park for the horses, a defence against any possible attack from the rear and a rallying point in the event of defeat.